Photo: Cyrill Matter, DEAR 2017

 In the summer of 2012, an article in Der Spiegel magazine compared Cardillo to Thomas Mann’s literary character Felix Krull, saying “Cardillo had sent pictures of allegedly built buildings to architectural magazines and given the impression that the houses had actually been built.
 But these only existed virtually.”11 The editorial article, referring to the computer-generated images of the Houses for No One series, prompted divisive debates amongst German and Italian scholars, professionals and journalists about contemporary representations of architecture.12

 Meanwhile, in Rome in the autumn of 2012, Cardillo began the construction of his landmark House of Dust for Massimiliano Beffa.
-In this work, Cardillo lent classical form to the space, reintroducing the archetypal themes of the Grotto and the Arch to present-day architecture.
+In this work, Cardillo lent classical form to the space, reintroducing the themes of the Grotto and the Arch to present-day architecture.
 It was featured internationally: by Amy Frearson of Dezeen;13 then in the Phaidon volume ROOM, as one of the world’s most exceptional works of interior architecture;14 and at the XXI Triennale di Milano as one of the 50 works recounting the history of Italian interior architecture.
-According to Beppe Finessi, the curator of the latter, it was “a project destined to become a milestone.”15 House of Dust showcased Cardillo’s work globally and became his manifesto.
-Cardillo expanded on the vault-cave-grotto theme in the Financial Times Magazine: “The vault is the place where the architecture ‘happens’.
+According to Beppe Finessi, the curator of the latter, it was “a project destined to become a landmark.”15 House of Dust showcased Cardillo’s work globally and became his manifesto.
+Cardillo expanded on the vault-cave-grotto theme in the Financial Times magazine: “The vault is the place where the architecture ‘happens’.
 It possesses an archetypal and sacred value.
 It goes back to the primary meaning of architecture, which is the protection of the cave, but also to its spiritual meaning, because every ‘vault’ is also the transfiguration of the sky in stone.”16

 In the autumn of 2013, Cardillo moved to London and spent a formative time with the AA School teacher Ana Araujo.
 In 2014, she wrote “Cardillo’s architecture promotes the sensorial mobilisation envisioned by Benjamin as a potential force for social / political transformation.”17 Back in Rome, in the spring of that year, Cardillo created Crepuscular Green, a work built for the Mondrian Suite Art Gallery in San Lorenzo district.
 Alice Morby of Dezeen wrote the headline “Antonino Cardillo bases textured all-green gallery interior on Wagner opera.”18 In October of the same year, Cardillo exhibited Min, a series of seven sculptures which relate the Arch to the Phallus, at London’s Sir John Soane’s Museum.19